“A thousand roads lead men forever to Rome”; Alain de Lille, 1175

 In 2016, to celebrate the work and legacy of Ivan Donald Margary, the 20th century’s most influential Roman roads researcher & historian, we held the Ivan D Margary Memorial Conferences in Portsmouth and York, the first time conferences devoted solely to the study of Roman roads had been held in Britain.

 Both conferences were a huge success and clearly established need to bring people with common interests together.
-2018 will see the establishment of a regular annual Roman Roads Conference, held at a different venue every year, details to be announced shortly .
+We are looking to establish a regular annual Roman Roads Conference, held at a different venue every year, details to be announced shortly .

 In the mean time, the programmes for the 2016 conferences are still available below , along with a selection of papers from them.